bayyangjie/Flu-Vaccination-Analysis/README.md

 2. Cumulative total of flu vaccinations administered during the year 2022

-3. Total count of flu vaccinations provided in 2022
+3. Total count of flu vaccinations provided in the year

 4. A detailed list of patients indicating their vaccination status regarding flu shots.